Category Archives: Swedish Royals

 Karl IX, King of Sweden, Gustavus Adolphus’ father; Credit – Wikipedia

 Gustavus Adolphus’ father Karl was Regent of Sweden from 1599–1604 and King of Sweden from 1604 – 1611.
 He had the good sense to prepare his son for his future role.
-Gustavus Adolphus received a thorough humanistic and political education from Johannes Bureus, the Swedish royal librarian, and Johan Skytte, who later became the became Chancellor of Uppsala University.
-From the age of eight, Gustavus Adolphus was allowed to attend the meetings of the council of state and from the age of twelve, he performed public duties such as receiving foreign envoys.
+Gustavus Adolphus received a thorough humanistic and political education from Johannes Bureus, the Swedish royal librarian, and Johan Skytte, later the Chancellor of Uppsala University.
+From the age of eight, Gustavus Adolphus was allowed to attend the meetings of the Council of State and from the age of twelve, he performed public duties such as receiving foreign envoys.
 When Gustavus Adolphus was fifteen years old, he gave his first speech from the throne.
 He had military training with an experienced professional soldier Jakob De la Gardie.
-Gustavus Adolphus spoke only German with his mother and Swedish with his father and so he was fluent in both languages.
-He was taught all subjects in Latin and he also learned French and Dutch and ancient Greek.
+Gustavus Adolphus spoke only German with his mother and Swedish with his father and was fluent in both languages.
+He was taught all subjects in Latin but he also learned French, Dutch, and ancient Greek.

 Maria Eleonora of Brandenburg, Gustavus Adolphus’ wife; Credit – Wikipedia